microsoft/WhatTheHack/066-OpenAIFundamentals/Coach/README.md

 This hack includes an optional [lecture presentation](Lectures.pptx) that features short presentations to introduce key topics associated with each challenge.

-## Suggested Hack Agenda
-The following is guidance for hosting this hack versus directing students to self-administer.
-- Create a 2-week async format where participants work through these challenges at their own pace.
-There would be an initial synchronous kick-off call.
-Coaches would provide office hours a few times a week.
-In addition, there would be asynchronous support via a Microsoft Team's Channel - one channel per challenge that the subject matter experts/Coaches monitor for the duration of the hack.
-- Run the hack for 2-3 days with coach assistance.
-Have all the participants join the kickoff call.
-Create breakout rooms for each coach to work with their set of students.
-Encourage the participants to work with each other in a team.

 ## Coach's Guides
 There are six challenges, but only the first four require participants to generate their own code.
 We have included solution guides for those challenges here.